jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 | 12345678 | ef797c8118f02dfb649607dd5d3f8c7623048c9c063d532cc95c5ed7a898a64f |
 | ... | ... |

-<figcaption>Rainbow Table</figcaption>
+<figcaption>Reverse Hash Lookup Table</figcaption>

-By adding a large number of passwords and their hashes to the table the attacker can then rapidly search the table for the corresponding `Hash`  in the user table and, if found, retrieve the corresponding `Password` from the rainbow table.
+By adding a large number of passwords and their hashes to the table the attacker can then rapidly search the table for the corresponding `Hash` in the user table and, if found, retrieve the corresponding `Password` from the reverse hash lookup table.
 Note that if user passwords where strong (long and random) then reverse hash lookups would be ineffective.

-reverse hash lookups are most effective against slow hashing algorithms.
-For fast hashing algorithms like SHA256 a brute force attack would be similarly effective.

 # Pepper